Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 ### Level 3: Lashing Vines

 You know the *Thorn Whip* Cantrip and the range increases to 60 feet.
-When you hit a target with this cantrip, you can take a **:rsc-b: Bonus Action**{ .rsc } to make one weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } against the target with Advantage.
+When you hit a target with this cantrip, you can take a **:rsc-b: Bonus Action**{.rsc} to make one weapon attack or **:rsc-a: Unarmed Strike**{.rsc} against the target with Advantage.

-Your reach with your Melee weapon and **:rsc-a: Unarmed Strike**{ .rsc } increases by 5 feet when you reach Ranger level 7.
+Your reach with your Melee weapon and **:rsc-a: Unarmed Strike**{.rsc} increases by 5 feet when you reach Ranger level 7.

 ### Level 3: Grove Keeper Spells